MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-attended/integrations.en.md

 >
 > Note
 >
-> Remember that if you haven’t previously provided your business name or logo in your [Mercado Pago account](https://www.mercadopago.com.ar/settings/account), the order title and image showcased to your client in the app will be taken from the first item uploaded.
+> Remember that if you haven’t previously provided your business name or logo in your [Mercado Libre account](https://www.mercadopago.com.ar/settings/account), the order title and image showcased to your client in the app will be taken from the first item uploaded.

 ## Eliminate an order